 - Some people are allergic to gluten and this can trigger IBS condition in them.
 Upon experiencing similar symptoms, patients should completely avoid gluten food and look for other alternatives.

 - Always eat foods rich in fibre content as they will improve digestion and keep your bowel movements smooth.
-This is the best way to avoid irritable bowel syndrome
+This is the best way to avoid irritable bowel syndrome.
+Check our Complete Health Checkup plans to stay fit and healthy.

 Treatment for Irritable Bowel Syndrome: